-The U.S. Department of Housing and Urban Development, in collaboration with the National Center for Health Statistics (NCHS), is pleased to announce the release of the first NCHS-HUD linked data product.
-The data are based on the linkage of the National Health Interview Survey (survey years: 1999-2012) and the National Health and Nutrition Examination Survey (survey cycles: 1999-2000, 2001-2002, 2003-2004, 2005-2006, 2007-2008, 2009-2010, 2011-2012) with HUD administrative records through 2014 for HUD’s three largest housing assistance programs: Multifamily, Public Housing, and Housing Choice Vouchers.
+The U.S. Department of Housing and Urban Development, in collaboration with the National Center for Health Statistics (NCHS), is pleased to announce the release of the second NCHS-HUD linked data product.
+The data are based on the linkage of the 1999-2016 National Health Interview Survey (NHIS) and 1999-2016 National Health and Nutrition Examination Survey (NHANES) with HUD Administrative records through 2016 for HUD’s largest housing assistance programs: Multifamily, Public Housing, and Housing Choice Vouchers.
 These files will enable researchers to examine relationships between housing, health risk behaviors, and health.

 To protect the confidentiality of survey respondents, the NCHS-HUD linked files are restricted-use files.
 Interested researchers can submit a proposal to use the data through the NCHS Research Data Center (http://www.cdc.gov/rdc/).
 Please visit the NCHS-HUD data linkage website: http://www.cdc.gov/nchs/data_access/data_linkage/hud.htm to find useful information about the linked data files, such as: